vaulot/vaulot.academic.site/content/home/publications_list.md

 subtitle = "2012-2018"

 # Order that this section will appear in.
-weight = 10
+weight = 20

 +++

-You can see the full list and download reprints from Research Gate.
+You can download reprints from [Research Gate](https://www.researchgate.net/profile/Daniel_Vaulot).

 ## Submitted papers
 * Magalhães, K., Vaulot, D., and Oliveira, M.C.
 (2018) Hemiselmis aquamarina sp . nov .
 (Cryptomonadales , Cryptophyceae), a cryptomonad with a novel phycobiliprotein type (Cr-PC 564).
 Protist submitted: